COVID-19: State of public health emergency. Mandatory measures remain in effect provincewide.

 - asks them questions to determine the degree to which they can make personal decisions

-- fills outs and signs a form that's only valid for 6 months to be used in an application for co-decision-making
+- fills outs and signs a form that's valid for 6 months to be used in an application for co-decision-making

 Adult guardianship and trusteeship capacity assessment